Tiago-Seven/LyricsWebScraping/README.md

 # LyricsWebScraping
-Trying to web scrape lyrics of Genius.com
+Trying to web scrape lyrics of [Genius.com](https://genius.com/) using python

 ## How to run
 ### Backend Python Server(Command Line Windows)